Published at: 2025-10-30

 picture coming soon:

-• Copy and paste the following script into the function input field, then save:
+Proceed to the next step and paste the following code into the function input box, then save to create the function.

-3) Configure the custom function as a pre-approval condition in the workflow.
+3) Configure the custom function as a precondition on the approval node in the workflow.

 picture coming soon: